 Mitzrael is also a wonderful angel to call on when you need support from others in practical ways.
 He can ensure that you stay open to make the connection when the right people come your way.

-If you want to learn more about the 72 Angels of the Name, I recommend The 72 Sigils of Power: Magic, Insight, Wisdom and Change by Zanna Blaise.
+If you want to learn more about how to work with the Hebrew letters of the 72 Angels of the Name, I recommend The 72 Sigils of Power: Magic, Insight, Wisdom and Change by Zanna Blaise.